hipe/tmx/tan_man/doc/issues/008-the-treetop-require-session.md

 order to produce a parser for the relevant grammar (there are several).

-in production we cache the parser class itself away somewhere reasonable (#todo - confirm this) so when we call "Require" it is when a load is actuall necessary (i.e only the first time).
+in production we cache the parser class itself away somewhere reasonable (EDIT - confirm this) so when we call "Require" it is when a load is actuall necessary (i.e only the first time).